MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/materializedviewfunction.md

 ## Notes

 * Once a view is created, it can be queried just as any other table in the database, including participate in cross-cluster / cross-database queries.
-* Materialized views are not included in wildcard unions or searches.
+* Materialized views aren't included in wildcard unions or searches.
 * Syntax for querying the view is the view name (like a table reference).
 * Querying the materialized view will always return the most up-to-date results, based on all records ingested to the source table.
-The query combines the materialized part of the view with all records in the source table which haven't been materialized yet.
+The query combines the materialized part of the view with all unmaterialized records in the source table.
 For more information, see [behind the scenes](../management/materialized-views/materialized-view-overview.md#how-materialized-views-work) for details.